Why bother to sequence your genome at home?

 aligned.bam is your genome.
 Around 30 Gb of reads, mapped to positions on the reference, with base qualities, per-base methylation, and enough information to tell which of your two parental chromosomes each read came from.
 From this file you can call variants (the places where you differ from the reference), phase HLA alleles, genotype pharmacogenes, or feed regions to a DNA language model to ask what it thinks they mean.

 The things you can do with this file are vast, and I'm not going to try to lay out a full analysis plan here.
 In a future post I'll go through what I've chosen to do - including running my reads through DeepMind's AlphaGenome to see whether variants in non-coding regions, which have historically been hard to interpret, may have functional effects on my biology.
+For now, go and have fun and see what you can find out about your genome.

 Want to try this yourself?